-Sudanese President Omar al-Bashir's career has been defined by war.
-He came to power in a coup in 1989 and has ruled what was until 2011 Africa's largest country with an iron fist.
+Sudan's ousted President Omar al-Bashir's career has been defined by war.
+He came to power in a military coup in 1989 and ruled what was until 2011 Africa's largest country with an iron fist.

 When he seized power, Sudan was in the midst of a 21-year civil war between north and south.

 The arrest warrant has led to an international travel ban.
-However, Mr Bashir has made diplomatic visits to Egypt, Saudi Arabia and South Africa.
+However, Mr Bashir has still made diplomatic visits to various countries, including Egypt, Saudi Arabia and South Africa.
 He was forced into a hasty departure from South Africa in June 2015 after a court considered whether to enforce the arrest warrant.

 Accusations against Omar al-Bashir